-Although not a member, Norway is associated with the EU and part of the Schengen area.
-EU nationals do not require a visa to enter Norway.
-Of course, a valid passport is strongly recommended!
+Although not a member, Norway is closely associated with the EU and part of the EEA and Schengen area.
+EU citizens do not require a visa to enter Norway.
+Of course, a valid passport is highly recommended.

-All Non-EU citizens require a visa.
-However, a visa is not required for visits of up to 90 days in an 180‑day period for nationals of those countries for which the European Community has abolished the visa requirement.
+Non-EU/EEA citizens require a visa.
+A visa is not required, however, for visits of up to 90 days in an 180‑day period for nationals of countries for which the European Community has abolished the visa requirement.

 An invitation letter for the purpose of obtaining a travel visa or permission to attend the meeting will be handed out on request after successful registration for the conference.

 Please check yr.no for up-to-date weather forecasts.
 Either click directly on Tromsø or search for Sommarøy.

 The official currency in Norway is the Norwegian krone (NOK).
 Cash is rarely used and you can pay almost everywhere with a common credit card.